B-1, B-2, W-B, and W-T Visa Statuses

 UC International Certification

-The Limited Services Engagement Form and Foreign Visitor Supplement are to be completed by the international visitor prior to coming to campus to engage in services.
+The Limited Services Engagement Form and Foreign Visitor Supplement are to be completed by the international visitor prior to coming to campus.
 This will help ensure that the visitor is eligible to receive the payment in question.
-While the forms are to be completed prior to coming to campus, in most cases, the supporting documents will not be able to be collected until the visitor enters the U.S. and arrives on campus.
+However, in most cases, supporting documents will not be collected until the visitor enters the U.S. and arrives on campus.
 It is the responsibility of the sponsoring department to:

 - Have the international visitor complete the Limited Services Engagement Form and the Foreign Visitor Supplement.